NYBACHOK/singularity/README.md

 Better wait for `wgpu` support in `candle` and improvements in `mistral.rs` and this will be great cross-platform solution.

+## Ollama

+I used ollama as backend for LLM.
+This app download it and use it to generate responses.
+I haven't implemented context tracking or proper configuration, but this is my first learning project to `slint`.

 ## Developers

 Developers should install [rustup][rustup] and configure their editor to use [rust-analyzer][rust-analyzer].